Azteca Estudios: History

 During the restructuring of TV Azteca in 2015 after the rise of Benjamín Salinas Sada as CEO of the company, in 2016 the former executive vice president of production of Telemundo Global Studios, Joshua Mintz would be integrated to take the position that Elisa had as general director of Azteca Novelas, being deputy president and fiction director of TV Azteca, to reinforce the strategic design and contribute to the long-term vision of the company, as well as being part of its reinvention process.
 Also the former general producer of Argos, Ana Celia Urquidi would join Mintz taking charge of talent coordination.

 During the management of Mintz and Urquidi, a production alliance would be established with Sony Pictures Television Latinoamérica, Teleset and 11:11 Films for the production of telenovelas and television series, the executive production in charge of the productions Las Malcriadas, Educando a Nina and Desaparecida, and general supervision of other projects.
-In May 2018, the departure okkf Joshua Mintz and Ana Celia Urquidi from TV Azteca would be officially announced, after the television station's commitment to reality show formats and the transformation of Azteca Uno into a 100% live one completely closing the section of telenovelas and series.
+In May 2018, the departure of Joshua Mintz and Ana Celia Urquidi from TV Azteca would be officially announced, after the television station's commitment to reality show formats and the transformation of Azteca Uno into a 100% live one completely closing the section of telenovelas and series.

-On February 16, 2021, Grupo Salinas and the Executive Vice President of TV Azteca Internacional Patricia Jasin, announce the launch of Azteca Estudios with the infrastructure of the extinct TV Azteca Novelas, mainly serving the high demand for production in the Mexico City, not only for TV Azteca as the main client for internal production, but also for other production companies that lack the necessary infrastructure.
+On February 16, 2021, Grupo Salinas and the Executive Vice President of TV Azteca Internacional Patricia Jasin, announce the launch of Azteca Estudios with the infrastructure of the extinct TV Azteca Novelas, mainly serving the high demand for production in Mexico City, not only for TV Azteca as the main client for internal production, but also for other production companies that lack the necessary infrastructure.
 Said production complex was rehabilitated to be used with all biosecurity measures in the face of the COVID-19 pandemic in Mexico.
 On December 1, 2021, the departure of Patricia Jasin would be announced to focus on future projects outside of TV Azteca, on December 17 the incorporation of Guillermo Wilkins González as the new general director of Azteca Estudios was announced.